Utu rēhitatanga kurī

 Or visit their website Tag King pet ID tags

-What registration fees pay for
+What your registration fees pay for

 We provide a service 24 hour a day, 7 days that includes: